 Canon G7 X Mark II versus Canon 200D

 The physical size and weight of the Canon G7 X Mark II and the Canon 200D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X Mark II – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7X Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably larger (75 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the 200D are weather-sealed.